micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

     y: Quantity[u.um]
     step_size_x: Quantity[u.um]
     step_size_y: Quantity[u.um]

+Setting the positions should cause the stage to move.
+Overwriting this attribute while the stage is moving should cause it to start moving to the new position.

 Required methods:

     home(self) -> None
     busy(self) -> bool

+`busy` should return True if moving, this should include any time the stage may 'vibrate' after stopping. `home` should set the stage to a home.
+For example x & y = 0

 # Call for collaborations
 We would like to set up a database containing implementations of hardware control scripts, simulated devices, wavefront shaping algorithms, and other re-usable scripts.
 Our current collection of devices is included in the OpenWFS repository.
 If you would like to contribute; please contact i.m.vellekoop@utwente.nl.